Courrier International: History and profile

 Today the paper is part of Le Monde group and edited by Philippe Thureau-Dangin, who joined in 1993.
 A number of original employees are still there, the most senior are Hidenobu Suzuki and Kazuhiko Yatabe, who worked on number zero in June 1988.

 For its twentieth anniversary, on the 9 September 2010, Courrier international unveiled a new logo and layout.
-The redesign was accompanied by a marketing campaign which included an image of two planes circling, without colliding with, the digitally shortened towers of the World Trade Center in New York.
-The implication being that if the towers had been smaller there would have been no collision.
-The image, which illustrated the magazine's new slogan « Learn to anticipate » (« Apprendre à anticiper »), solicited numerous negative reactions in the United States.
+The redesign was accompanied by a marketing campaign which included an image of two planes passing above digitally shortened towers of the World Trade Center in New York.
+The image, one of four accompanying the magazine's new slogan « Learn to anticipate » (« Apprendre à anticiper »), solicited numerous negative reactions in the United States.

 In 2020 the circulation of Courier International was of 168,766 copies.